LOCAL PROGRAMMES 2020

 LOCAL PROGRAMMES 2018

 There are no formal classes planned for the 2018 spring and summer seasons.
 Chapter members, visitors, and guests are invited to bring samples of work to meetings and to suggest topics for future workshops.

-Alberta North’s Collaborative Project “Bound Together” was delayed 10 weeks due to page damage on the printshop drying racks, and will be drawing to a close mid-February.
-The group project is titled BOUND TOGETHER; a collection of 36 lino prints by 12 artists.
+Alberta North’s Collaborative Project “Bound Together” was delayed 10 weeks due to page damage on the printshop drying racks, and will be drawing to a close again mid-February, 2018.

 “The Making of a Book” is a chapter project produced in conjunction with “Bound Together”.
 This is a step-by-step hands-on exhibit which encourages the exploration and appreciation of every aspect of creating an edition of a hand printed artist book.